shrkw/tagval/README.md

 - If `opt` is `None()`, it returns result of `f()`.

 This is useful when you don't want to evaluate default value unless needed.
+This is a method which will save you from unexpected `undefined`.

 #### `opt.toArray()`
 - If `opt` is `Some(v)`, it returns `[v]`.